 When the firm has a clear picture of its objectives in risky areas, it needs to see that the risk management team can come up and execute the approach.
 That is, risk management should fit its purpose.

 Rightsizing of the risk management team ensures that if a firm uses complex risk management instruments, the firm is independent of risk management providers such as investment banks.

 Rightsizing risk management may also involve setting up a risk-limiting system.
 A good example is the stress, sensitivity, and scenario analysis limits.
 Scenario analysis limits are linked to determining how bad the situation in a hypothesized worst-case scenario.
-Stress test concentrates on unique stresses while the sensitivity looks at the sensitivity of the portfolio to variables changes.
-However, stress, sensitivity, and scenario analysis limits are sophisticated, requires excellent expertise, and in case of scenario analysis is challenging to be sure if all bases are covered.
+The stress test concentrates on unique stresses while the sensitivity looks at the sensitivity of the portfolio to variables changes.
+However, stress, sensitivity, and scenario analysis limits are sophisticated, require excellent expertise, and in the case of scenario analysis, is challenging to be sure if all bases are covered.

 Value-at-Risk (VaR) limits give an aggregate statistical digit as a limit, but the management can easily misinterpret it.
 Moreover, it does not indicate the extent of an unfavorable condition in a stressed market.